 Third Saturday in March

 Letter carriers and hunger have one thing in common: neither is impacted by the season.
-On the second Saturday in May, the two merge as letter carriers collect food during the annual Stamp Out Hunger Food Drive.
+The two merge as letter carriers collect food during the annual Stamp Out Hunger Food Drive.
 This national food drive is sponsored by the National Association of Letter Carriers and other community partners, and is one of the largest single-day food drives, both locally and nationally.

 Summer Business Food & Fund Drive